seska451/yams/docs/index.md

 In addition, I was not a fan of the structure and function of these APIs.
 Rather than try and turn one around, I felt that starting again was simpler for me.
 Hence the name - Yet Another Mission Script.

-> [!WARNING] This is my rifle.
+!!! warning This is my rifle.
-> There are many others like it, but this one is mine.
+    There are many others like it, but this one is mine.
->

 ## Project Goals